ewels/tallphil.co.uk/_posts/2012-06-13-lyx-tips-thesis-writing-part-1.md

 ### Initial LyX Setup

 Ok, into the details.
-These are the first things that I changed in my master document and child documents (you need to do each one separately if you intend to preview them in their own pdfs)&#8230; All of this stuff is in Document » Settings.
+These are the first things that I changed in my master document and child documents (you need to do each one separately if you intend to preview them in their own pdfs)...
+All of this stuff is in Document » Settings.

 > **UPDATE:** I later changed both margins and bibliography style.
 You can read more details in [Part 2 of this post](http://www.tallphil.co.uk/lyx-tips-for-thesis-writing-part-two/).